belov-alexander/colmap-person-detection/README.md

 # COLMAP Person Detection

-A powerful Python tool that uses the GroundingDINO model to automatically detect and censor people in images.
+Python tool that uses the GroundingDINO model to automatically detect and censor people in images.
 This project is specifically designed for privacy protection in COLMAP photogrammetry workflows, 3D reconstruction, and general image anonymization tasks.

 ## Overview